rhysbobbett/heartenhorticulture/README.md

 ## Testing
 Issue : Upon deployment to Github pages, my logo image was failing to load.
 Solution : This was fixed by changing the URL to navigate from the parent directory.
+This was solved by reading through the CSS documentation

+Issue : When deploying to Github using the animated image png files in the CSS, the URL again failed to load correctly.
+Solution : leave path as single forward slash instead of a f

 ## Deployment